immanuelw/paperdata/README.md

 		Used to backup the several tables of paperdistiller -- Used mostly for testing purposes.

 	log_errors_from_folio.py:
-		Used to check for unaccessible/incomplete .uvcRRE files within folio.
+		Used to check for unaccessible/incomplete .uvcRRE or .uv files within folio.

 	make_paperdata_table.py:
 		Used to create the base of the paperdata table -- includes field names and types.